Search

 Why Childhood Immunizations Are So Important

 Immunizations save thousands of lives each year by preventing serious illnesses, hospitalizations, and deaths.
 They also protect those who can't be vaccinated, like young children and the elderly, through herd immunity.
-Dr. Vanessa Slots highlights the crucial role of vaccines.
+Renown Pediatrician Dr. Kristin Wilson highlights the crucial role of vaccines.
 Immunizations Your Child Needs (and when) Birth to 6 Months Hepatitis B: Shortly after birth, first vaccine dose Diphtheria, Tetanus, and Pertussis (DTaP), Polio, Haemophilus Influenza (HiB), Pneumonia, Hepatitis B and Rotavirus: Ages 2, 4 and 6 months, boosters and vaccines One Year to 18 Months MMR and Varicella (chickenpox) vaccine: Age 1, first vaccine dose Hepatitis A, HiB and Pneumonia: Age 1, booster DTaP: 15 months, fourth vaccine dose Hepatitis, second dose: 18 months Flu Vaccine: 6 months and older, annually* *In the year after receiving their first dose, an infant will need a booster one month later.
 Four Years Old MMRV, DTaP and Polio, final dose: Four years of age Pre-Teen and Beyond Tdap and Meningitis: Before starting middle school, children receive these vaccines.
 They are also old enough to start the HPV vaccine, an essential vaccine for all young adults to protect against cancer, genital warts and cervical dysplasia.

 Read More About Why Childhood Immunizations Are So Important